trixi-framework/Trixi.jl/docs/src/parallelization.md

    julia> MPI.install_mpiexecjl(destdir="/somewhere/in/your/PATH")
    ```
-   Then, to execute a Trixi in parallel, execute the following command from your
+   Then, to execute Trixi in parallel, execute the following command from your
    command line:
    ```bash
    mpiexecjl -n 3 julia --project=. -e 'using Trixi; Trixi.run("examples/2d/parameters.toml")'